|

 Here is a wonderful site giving biographical sketches of mathematicians, both in and out of period.

-This site is all about armour construction.
+This site is all about armor construction.

 This is a great site with many period texts on alchemy.